5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 Thanks to Dortania's OpenCore Legacy Patcher, it's possible to re-enable such cards by injecting the required kexts and applying root patches to WiFi as well.

 But since the Patcher for macOS Sonoma is still in development, the feature to Patch WiFi is not available on the current public release (v.068).
 On top of that, the detection to patch WiFi is based on the compatible device-ids of cards used on real Macs.
-So on Winel System, the patcher won't show this option if you are not using a card with a device-id used by Apple.
+So on Wintel System, the patcher won't show this option if you are not using a card with a device-id used by Apple.

-Althugh OCLP allows enabling certain features in the app, the option to patch Wifi cards has not been implemnented into the GUI.
+Although OCLP allows enabling certain features in the app, the option to patch Wifi cards has not been implemented into the GUI.
 So we have to enable it manually by enabling it in the Source code and then compile a custom version to apply Wifi root patches.

 ## Instructions